The best pipe organs in the world

 Published: January 17, 2024 at 1:37 pm

 The organ has a reputation for being loud and brash, but it's also capable of the most ethereal, mysterious and beautiful sounds you’ll find anywhere on earth.
-However, which are the world’s finest organs?
+However, which are the world’s finest pipe organs?
 Here are six for starters.

-Best organs in the world
+Best pipe organs in the world

 The organ at the Cathedral of St Ouen, Rouen in France